2023 speakers are still being decided; check back for more details!

 An award-winning scholar specializing in human resources and industrial relations, Hunter’s research spans industrial settings, with a focus on managing workplaces and human resources to promote organizational goals and positive outcomes for workers.

-Prior to his WSU appointment, Hunter served as the Senior Associate Dean of the Wisconsin School of Business at the University of Wisconsin-Madison and the Pyle-Bascom Professorship in Leadership.
+Prior to his WSU appointment, Hunter served as the senior associate dean of the Wisconsin School of Business at the University of Wisconsin-Madison and the Pyle-Bascom Professorship in Leadership.
 Before joining the University of Wisconsin-Madison in 2002, he spent eight years on the faculty of the University of Pennsylvania.

 Hunter earned his doctorate in industrial relations and human resource management from the Sloan School of Management at the Massachusetts Institute of Technology, his master’s in philosophy, politics and economics from Oxford University, and his bachelor’s in business at the Wharton School of the University of Pennsylvania.

-Program Director, Graduate and Online Programs, Carson College of Business
+Associate Dean, Graduate and Online Programs, Carson College of Business

-Cheryl Oliver, Associate Dean for Professional Programs in the Carson College of Business, is a member of the Dean’s leadership team.
-She leads the highly recognized and respected online MBA, Executive MBA and online undergraduate programs in business at Washington State University.
+Cheryl Oliver, associate dean for professional programs in the Carson College of Business, is a member of the dean’s leadership team.
+She leads the highly recognized and respected online MBA, Executive MBA, and online undergraduate programs in business at Washington State University.

 These programs are designed to deliver on the WSU mission at scale, providing value to all stakeholders regardless of their physical location.
 Additionally, she has invested in providing brand differentiating opportunities for veterans, military members, and their families to pursue their MBA, ensuring support commensurate with their experience and needs.

 This portfolio of programs is consistently recognized as top in the country for quality programming, outstanding faculty and student success.
-Cheryl began her career in the K-8 education system, earning her undergraduate degree in elementary education with an emphasis in K-8 teaching.
+She began her career in the K-8 education system, earning her undergraduate degree in elementary education with an emphasis in K-8 teaching.